openshift-labs/learn-katacoda/jupyternotebooks/jupyterhub-workspace/03-accessing-the-web-console.md

 * **Username:** ``admin``{{copy}}
 * **Password:** ``admin``{{copy}}

-Once you have logged in, you should be shown the list of projects you have access to.
-You can then interact with the cluster and examine what happens as we work through the workshop.
+Once you have logged in, you can then interact with the cluster and examine what happens as we work through the workshop.